-1. Any person planning to remove a street tree with DBH of 2.5" or more or any non-street tree with DBH of 6" or more on their property shall submit a Tree Removal Application to the Borough Clerk.
-No tree shall be removed until municipal officials have reviewed and approved the removal.
+- 1. Any person planning to remove a street tree with DBH of 2.5" or more or any non-street tree with DBH of 6" or more on their property shall submit a Tree Removal Application to the Borough Clerk.
+No tree shall be removed until municipal officials have reviewed and approved the removal. - 2.
+For larger scale clearing projects, involving the removal of more than ten (10) trees, a tree protection management plan must be submitted at the time of application.
+If the tree removal is being performed in connection with a proposed development requiring a site plan or subdivision approval, the application shall be submitted with the application for site plan or subdivision approval.
+A tree protection management plan shall contain the following information on a plot plan:

-- 2 For larger scale clearing projects, a tree protection management plan must be submitted at the time of site plan or subdivision application.
-A tree protection management plan shall contain the following information on a plot plan: - Location of all existing or proposed buildings, driveways, grading, septic fields, easements, underground utility lines, rights-of-way, and other improvements. - b.
+- Location of all existing or proposed buildings, driveways, grading, septic fields, easements, underground utility lines, rights-of-way, and other improvements. - b.
 Location of existing wetland buffers, natural features, including wooded areas, watercourses, wetlands, and floodplains. - c.
-The limits of the tree protection zone. - d.
-Location of all existing live street tree with DBH of 2.5" or more or any non-street tree with DBH of 6".
+The limits of the tree protection zone as required based on the CRR of the trees to remain. - d.
+Location of all existing live street trees with DBH of 2.5" or more or any non-street tree with DBH of 6".
 Each tree shall be noted by its species, size and general health condition.
 Whenever possible, the actual canopy spread shall be shown. - e.
 Each tree, or mass of trees, to be removed or transplanted shall be clearly marked. - f.
 A chart tabulating the diameter inches being removed, and the required compensatory trees. - g.
 Specifications for the removal of existing trees and for the protection of existing trees to be preserved, including detail(s) of tree protection fencing, as required. - h.
 Location of compensatory proposed trees.

-Applicants will be subject to an application fee as per the Table below.
+Applicants will be subject to an application fee as per the Table below; however, an Applicant required to submit a tree protection management plan shall be subject to a \$500 application fee.